Living in Eckington, DC

 The community of Eckington in Washington, D.C., is famous for being one of the city's oldest neighborhoods.
 The land was first developed as a private estate in 1830 and converted to a neighborhood in 1887.
 Today, Eckington is a charming, family-friendly residential area that attracts people who prefer a small-town atmosphere, while still enjoying all the amenities of big-city life.
 Instead of offices and industrial complexes, you'll find historic, single-family houses, townhouses, condos and apartments.
 The Eckington neighborhood also boasts a thriving business community, and is the D.C. home of Sirius XM Radio.

-Eckington boasts both McKinley Technology High School and Howard University, so student life thrives here.
-Overall, the community is more family-oriented than college-oriented.
+Student life thrives here as Eckington boasts both McKinley Technology High School and Howard University.
+However, the community is more family-oriented than college-oriented.
 Whether young or old, people of all ages can enjoy the Harry Thomas Sr. Recreation Center, an urban paradise with grassy fields.
 Nearby, one can enjoy the 412-acre National Arboretum, a botanical sanctuary full of beautiful flowers and trees.
-Also close is the Howard Theatre, which offers a full roster of live shows and concerts.
+Also close by is the Howard Theatre, which offers a full roster of live shows and concerts.
 Eckington restaurants range from fast-food favorites to family-style eateries such as barbecue places, pubs and pizzerias.
 D.C.'s famed nightlife is just minutes away.

 Housing in Eckington